 • Any person who within 14 days of symptom onset had close contact with a suspected or confirmed case of COVID-19

-• Any person who has symptoms compatible with COVID-19 and has travelled to following countries in last 14 days
+• Any person who has symptoms compatible with COVID-19 and has traveled to the following countries in the last 14 days

-• Southeast Asia (including China, Japan, South Korea)
+• Southeast Asia (including China, Japan, and South Korea)

 • Any European country including UK and Ireland